jackeryli/linux-kernel-programming/README.md

 ## Part 1: Add new system call and write a shell

 - Add new syscall `getcpu`
-- Write a simple shell
+- Write a simple shell and call `getcpu`

 ## Part 2: Rootkit